Tag: acrylic portrait

 Some of the people from the far north are ghost like as they roam the streets of St Petersburg.
 This young woman is from Siberia.

 Women, with Towel shows another in the mirror.
-Meanwhile, another appears in outline, derived from the Portrait of a Young Woman, recently attributed to Leonardo.
+A third appears in outline, derived from the Portrait of a Young Woman, recently attributed to Leonardo.
 Her outline is done with a water color pencil, otherwise the work is acrylics.
 The background is applied with a knife.
 Original and prints.

 Panamanian Woman as Goth